Most organizations expect growth to create momentum.

 This is not about Agile.
 It is not about DevOps.
 It is not about tools, teams, or training.

-It is about how your organisation is designed to make decisions as it scales.
+It is about how your organization is designed to make decisions as it scales.

 Most never revisit that trade-off as they grow.